tap5136/ci-cd-lab/README.md

 ## Step 1 - Create Workflow
 Our goal is to protect the `master` branch from faulty code.
 We're going to do this by creating a workflow that runs our tests whenever someone opens a Pull Request into `master`.
 We will then set the success of this workflow as a necessary condition for merging the Pull Request into `master`.

 To start off, let's ensure you're on the `master` branch and that everything is up-to-date.
+In Terminal:

 ```
 git checkout master
 git pull
 ```

+Now, at the root of the project, we need create a `.github` folder, then a `workflows` folder inside the `.github` folder.
+So from your workspace you should have

-Now, create a new file in `.github/workflows` named `test.yml`.
+Once you have that done, create a new file in `.github/workflows/` named `test.yml`.
 This is where we'll define everything about our workflow.

 First, set the workflow's [name](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#name) by writing the following at the top of our `test.yml` file:
 ```